cogentcore/cogent/README.md

 # Current Status

-As of 3/2020, it is feature complete as a Go IDE, including type-comprehension-based completion, and an integrated GUI debugger, running on top of [delve](https://github.com/go-delve/delve).
-It is in daily use by the primary developers, and very stable at this point.
+As of April 2020, it is feature complete as a Go IDE, including type-comprehension-based completion, and an integrated GUI debugger, running on top of [delve](https://github.com/go-delve/delve).
+It is in daily use by the primary developers, and very stable at this point, with the initial 1.0 release now available.

-A 1.0 release is upcoming soon (March, 2020) pending final testing and bug fixing, after a major coding spree.

 In addition to Issues shown on github, some important features to be added longer-term include:

-* More coding automation, refactoring, etc.  We don't want to go too crazy here, prefering the more general-purpose and simple approach, but probably some more could be done.
+* More coding automation, refactoring, etc.  We don't want to go too crazy here, preferring the more general-purpose and simple approach, but probably some more could be done.

 * Full support for Python, including extending the [GoPi](https://github.com/goki/pi) interactive parser to handle Python, so it will have been worth writing instead of just using the native Go parser.

 # Screenshots